Financed by the Swedish Managing Authority for the European Social Fund, with support from Swedish Institute for third country participation.

 There are two thematic working groups dealing with:

-2. Job opportunities for ageing labour force, including entrepreneurship
+(2) Job opportunities for an ageing labour force, including entrepreneurship;

-- By developing and using the specific tools and mechanisms for the project work – the Flagships, Knowledge/Learning platforms and the TWGs – SWL will also contribute to awareness rising and skills development of the community of project/ESF actors and stakeholders in the BSR in relation to the EU funds and the macro regional strategies
+- By developing and using the specific tools and mechanisms supporting the project – the Flagships, Knowledge/Learning platforms and the thematic working groups – BSLF- SWL contributes to awareness rising and skills development of the community of project/ESF actors and stakeholders in the Baltic Sea Region in relation to the EU funds and the macro regional strategies

-- CBSS/BSLF Coordination Group on Labour and Employment and with BSLF members (social partners), involved into Project, will provide direct access to decision-policy makers of BSR.
-It will allow to reach the immediate policy impact and contribute to the long-term holistic approach in strategic planning process in future
+- CBSS/Baltic Sea Labour Forum Coordination Group on Labour and Employment and BSLF members (social partners) provide the project with direct access to decision-policy makers of Baltic Sea Region.
+It will allow for immediate policy impact and contribute to a long-term holistic approach in strategic planning process in the future

-- The established TWGs and their members will compile the Network of professionals for future joint actions in the field of active ageing and ageing labour force in BSR, which will also ensure the sustainability of the SWL Project’s outcomes
+- The established thematic working group members form a network of professionals for future joint actions in the field of active ageing and an ageing labour force in the region, which will also ensure an effect of the project beyond its project duration

 Important guiding principles for the implementation of the project are:

-European Pillar for Social Rights and its 3 main categories:
+European Pillar for Social Rights and its three main categories: